AdobeDocs/commerce-merchant-services.en/help/price-index/catalog-adapter.md

 ## Disable Product Price indexer for Headless Storefront scenario

-If you have Headless Commerce, you may need only disable Adobe Commerce Product Price indexer to reduce load on your Adobe Commerce instance.
+If you have a headless Commerce instance, you may need to disable the Adobe Commerce Product Price indexer to reduce load on your Adobe Commerce instance.
-It can be done by installing `magento/module-price-indexer-disabler`:
+This is done by installing the `magento/module-price-indexer-disabler` module:

 ```bash
 composer require magento/module-price-indexer-disabler